Nyumat/DawnOfSurvival/README.md

 ## To run the game..

-First you will need to set up a virtual env for the file to run in.
+Because this is made in Xcode, all you'll need to do is download the .xcodeproj file and run it in the terminal.